PurdueECE264/2018SpringProblems/HW05/README.md

 	3. dbnotexist.txt - ./pe05 blablabla -n dbnotexist.txt
 	4. notaorn.txt - ./pe05 database.txt -k notaorn.txt
 	5. argcnot4.txt - ./pe05 database.txt
-	6. filefail.txt - ./pe05 database.txt -a file.txt
+	6. filefail.txt - ./pe05 database.txt -a file.txt <br>
 		To test this you can create "file.txt" first and make it not writable by typing "chmod 444 file.txt" to change the file permission.
 	7. We will run valgrind for each command and check whether your code has memory issues.